raskask/aivero-challenge/README.md

-# Test the coder
+# Challenge the coder
-## Programming test for software and robotics engineer candidates at Aivero AS
+## Programming exercise for software and robotics engineer candidates at Aivero AS

 ### Task:
 Write a ROS node that calculates the moving maximum (running maximum) over 1000 samples in (soft) realtime of an incoming stream of Uint64s.